6one2/StarbucksChallenge/README.md

 There are three types of offers that can be sent:
  1. __buy-one-get-one (BOGO)__: In a BOGO offer, a user needs to spend a certain amount to get a reward equal to that threshold amount
  2. __discount__: In a discount, a user gains a reward equal to a fraction of the amount spent.
- 3. __informational__: In an informational offer, there is no reward, but neither is there a requisite amount that the user is expected to spend.
+ 3. __informational__: In an informational offer, there is no reward, but neither is there a required amount that the user is expected to spend.

 Offers can be delivered via multiple channels.
 The basic task is to use the data to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.

-> __The task was to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.__
+> __The task was to combine transaction, demographic, and offer data to determine which demographic groups respond best to which offer type.__

 I chose first an exploratory approach (see [conversion section](devStarbucks.ipynb/#Who-is-converting-which-offer?)).
 After data preparation and simplification due to a great number of missing values, I decided to visually explore the relationship between completion (for `bogo` and `discount` only) and the limited amount of customer demographics, namely:
 - gender